What are sinuses?

-Sometimes, a sinus infection happens after an upper respiratory infection (URI) or common cold.
-The URI causes inflammation of the nasal passages that can block the opening of the paranasal sinuses, and result in a sinus infection.
+Sometimes, a sinus infection happens after a cold.
+The cold causes inflammation of the nasal passages that can lead to obstruction of the opening of the paranasal sinuses, which can lead to infection in the sinuses.
 Allergies can also lead to sinusitis because of the swelling of the nasal tissue and increased production of mucus.
 Other possible conditions that can lead to sinusitis include:

 Abnormalities in the structure of the nose